serdars/aperio-v0/doc/design.md

   * Users can post messages only to the conversations in groups they are member of.
   * Users shouldn't see private group related things.
-* **TODO**
-  * Footer that describes Aperio dictionary meaning and one liner tool pitch.
-    Link to email for feedback.

 # FUTURE